Erotic humiliation: Psychology

-Online humiliation
+Online

 Online humiliation occurs when an individual is seen in a sexually embarrassing context on the Internet.
 This practice allows the submissive to seek fetish partners from across the world.
 As the Internet has grown and continues to grow, so does online humiliation.
 Anecdotal reports indicate that the proportion of men being dominated by women on the Internet, through some type of personal service provided for a fee by the woman, vastly exceeds the instances of a woman being dominated online by a man, or another woman.